assignUser/maud/index.rst

 - ``${MAUD_DIR}`` (aka ``${CMAKE_BINARY_DIR}/_maud``) a directory into which
   maud-specific build files will be written.
 - ``glob(out-var patterns...)`` which produces a list of matching files.
-- ``MaudTemplateFilters.cmake`` a module of filters for use in template files.
 - ``${dir}`` the directory containing the current auto-included cmake module (see also ``${CMAKE_CURRENT_LIST_DIR}``)
 - ``option()`` which extends cmake's built-in build option declarations.